spinningbanana/dvd-rtr-vmg0-splitter/README.md

 I'm not sure how many variations of .VRO files there are, but this program for those with accompanying .IFO files that are of type "DVD_RTR_VMG0".
 You can tell what type an .IFO is by reading the first 12 bytes of its binary.

+Also check out pixeldb's [dvd-vr](https://github.com/pixelb/dvd-vr/tree/master).
+I have no idea how it works and I have not tried it, but it looks like it would split .VRO files cleaner

 # Build it yourself

 The command I use to build is the following: